mostjs/core/docs/api.rst

     run :: Sink a -> Scheduler -> Disposable
   }

-A Stream represents a view of events over time.
-Its ``run`` method arranges to propagate events to the provided Sink.
-Each stream has a local clock, defined by the provided :ref:`Scheduler`, which has methods for knowing the current time and scheduling future tasks.
+A ``Stream`` represents a view of events over time.
+Its ``run`` method arranges events to be propagated to the provided :ref:`Sink` in the future.
+Each ``Stream`` has a local clock, defined by the provided :ref:`Scheduler`, which has methods for knowing the current time and scheduling future :ref:`Task`s.

-Some Streams, like :ref:`now`, are simple, while others, like :ref:`combine`, do sophisticated things such as combining multiple streams or dealing with higher-order streams.
+Some ``Stream``s, like :ref:`now`, are simple, while others, like :ref:`combine`, do sophisticated things such as combining multiple ``Stream``s or dealing with higher-order ``Stream``s.

-Some Streams act as event producers, such as from DOM events.
-A producer Stream must never produce an event in the same call stack as its ``run`` method is called.
+Some ``Stream``s act as event producers, such as from DOM events.
+A producer ``Stream`` must never produce an event in the same call stack as its ``run`` method is called.
 It must begin producing items asynchronously.
 In some cases, this comes for free, such as DOM events.
-In other cases, it must be done explicitly using the provided Scheduler to schedule asynchronous tasks.
+In other cases, it must be done explicitly using the provided ref:`Scheduler` to schedule asynchronous ref:`Task`s.

 .. _Sink: